Craig’s ceramic clay is singing.

-A few months ago, feral elder (his official title) Craig Gibsone pulled me aside with a customary look of radiant joy on his face.
-"I'm working on something," he said, glowing, "I'm thinking of putting it in the sanctuaries, and I think you should come and see it."
+A few months ago, community elder Craig Gibsone pulled me aside with a customary look of radiant joy on his face.
+“I’m working on something,” he said, glowing, “I’m thinking of putting it in the sanctuaries, and I think you should come and see it.”

 He explained later, during an open house energy-sharing (his explanation that it couldn’t really be called a ‘viewing’ makes perfect sense to me) for a series of ceramic pieces, that he had been working on them since the summer, letting an essence speak to him.

 He told me the story of how they came to be: driving his kids to the Steiner school one day, he found an oak stump in the road the schoolchildren had rolled there.
 He fell in love with the thing’s shape and heft at once, put it in his car and took it home.
 Eventually he pressed a piece of clay onto the top where it had been sliced in half, and a form emerged: a kind of humanoid or cross shape, with rays and concentric circles radiating out from it.
 As he pressed more pieces on, he told me, he became aware of a consciousness calling out to him from the clay.

 I get the impression that making these things was an inward journey for him.
 He spoke of feeling a presence that was connected with nature, and connected with that power that calls human beings into the future, and with the angelic kingdoms.
 He spoke of the mystery that sang to him in the wood, clay and kiln bricks as he worked, and of how much he learned through that contact.